Boating Accident Lawyer

 No matter the reason, if you are involved in a boating accident in the Carolinas, there’s a good chance you’ll suffer severe — and sometimes life-threatening — injuries.
 If another person is responsible for these injuries, you have legal options.
 North and South Carolina law lays out a clear path for recovering compensation after injuries caused by a boating accident.

-At Auger & Auger, our boating accident attorneys can help you get the total compensation you deserve.
+At Auger & Auger Accident and Injury Lawyers, our boating accident attorneys can help you get the total compensation you deserve.
 We have been assisting members of the Carolina community for over 26 years.
 Call us at (855) 969-5671 or contact us online today for a free, no-obligation consultation.

 According to the United States Coast Guard, there were 4,291 accidents in 2017 across the country.
 These accidents resulted in 658 deaths and 2,629 injuries.
 Of these accidents, the most common known cause of death was drowning.
 Alcohol was a contributing factor in about a fifth of all fatal boating accidents.
 In addition, over 80% of operators involved in fatal accidents did not have proper training.